ilmihur/depthscanner/README.md

 Imports 3D points from an Intel Realsense Depth Camera into Rhino Grasshopper.

 > [!WARNING]
-> This code is EOL.
+> This code is not maintained anymore.

 ## Dependencies
 - compas